99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Instrinct functions (the most important):
   - Ref: returns the instance ID
   - GetAtt: returns the value of a specific attribute, ex: when creating and EBS vol you want to get the AZ of the EC2!!
   - FindInMap: returns a value from a specific key!!
+FindInMap [ MapName, TopLevelKey, SecondLevelKey ]
   - importValue: import values that are exported in other stacks
   - Condition Functions: if / and / not / or
   - Base64: convert value to base64